FluvialSeds/rampedpyrox/docs/walkthrough.rst

 	#create the DAEM instance
 	daem = rp.Daem.from_timedata(
 		tg,
-		log10k0 = log10k0,
+		log10omega = log10omega,
 		E_max = E_max,
 		E_min = E_min,
 		nE = nE)

 Regularizing the inversion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-Once the model has been created, you must tell the package how much to 'smooth' the resulting p\ :sub:`0`\ (E) distribution.
-This is done by choosing an `omega` value to be used as a smoothness weighting factor for Tikhonov regularization [7]_.
-Higher values of `omega` increase how much emphasis is placed on minimizing changes in the first derivative at the expense of a better fit to the measured data, which includes analytical uncertainty.
+Once the model has been created, you must tell the package how much to 'smooth' the resulting p(0,E) distribution.
+This is done by choosing a `lambda` value to be used as a smoothness weighting factor for Tikhonov regularization [7]_.
+Higher values of `lambda` increase how much emphasis is placed on minimizing changes in the first derivative at the expense of a better fit to the measured data, which includes analytical uncertainty.
 Rractically speaking, regularization aims to "fit the data while ignoring the noise."
-This package can calculate a best-fit `omega` value using the L-curve method [5]_.
+This package can calculate a best-fit `lambda` value using the L-curve method [5]_.

 Here, I calculate and plot L curve for the thermogram and model defined above::